benizadi/FunBooksAndVideos/README.md

 It uses in Memory database (EF Core)

 # Running the solution
-Simply clone the repository, build, and Run the API.
+- Simply clone the repository, build, and Run the API.
-Operations should be presented via Swagger.
+- Operations should be presented via Swagger.
+- There are customers with ID 1 to 10 preloaded into In-Memory DB to ease up the API Tests.

 # Assumptions
 - The solution acts on the assumption that customers exist, therefore it preloads data and validates it accordingly